THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 2. All tag numbers issued or unissued, active or inactive, must be accounted for.

-3. Equipment will be delivered by Materials Management personnel to requisitioning department for signed acknowledgment.
+3. Equipment will be delivered by Logistics Management personnel to requisitioning department for signed acknowledgment.

 4. Inventory Control personnel verifies each item and updates the inventory database.